koelslaw/documentation/topics/vmware/README.md

 Download ESXi from the VMWare portal.

 Now it's time to create a bootable USB drive with that fresh ESXi build.
-Let's look at few options.
+Let's look at a few options.

 ### CLI

 If you live in the terminal, use `dd` to apply the image.
 These instructions are for using a terminal in macOS.
 If you're in a different environment, Google is your friend.

-:warning: Take CAUTION when using these commands by ENSURING you're writing to the correct disk / partition! :warning:
+:warning: Take CAUTION when using these commands by ENSURING you're writing to the correct disk/partition! :warning:

 - once you've inserted a USB, get the drive ID:
 `diskutil list`